Knizhnik-Zamolodchikov equations in Deligne categories: KZ equations and dynamical differential equations

-is a flat section of $\nabla_{KZ}$. \end{thm} \begin{proof} Since we know that $e_{-\alpha}e_{\alpha}$ act as truncated Casimirs on $W_{\gamma^\top}[\beta]$ for all sufficiently large integers $t$ and this action is polynomial in $t$ (in terms of a PBW basis), it follows that $e_{-\alpha}e_{\alpha}$ will still act as truncated Casimirs for all non-integer and large enough integer $t$. \end{proof}
+\begin{proof} Since we know that $E_{ji}E_{ij}$ act as truncated Casimirs on $W_{\gamma^\top}[\beta]$ for all sufficiently large integers $t$ and this action is polynomial in $t$ (in terms of a PBW basis), it follows that $E_{ji}E_{ij}$ will still act as truncated Casimirs for all non-integer and large enough integer $t$. \end{proof}